-As the trial was such a success, we will roll out a separate bin for glass recycling across the rest of Yarra in November 2020.
+As the trial was such a success, we've rolled out a separate bin for glass recycling across the rest of Yarra.

-This is part of the Victorian Governments plan to roll out the four-bin waste and recycling system state-wide by 2030.
+This will bring us one step closer to achieving the Victorian Governments plan to roll out the four-bin waste and recycling system state-wide by 2030.

 We’ll have more news on the introduction of a separate food and green waste bin for the rest of Yarra in the future, but for now we look forward to working with you to create a more circular economy that is good for local jobs, the environment and our future.